Introducing Cite:Your AI content agent.

 3. Answer-Ready Content

 When a shopper asks "best standing desk for people with back pain", AI looks for content that directly answers that specific question.
-A product page optimized for "adjustable standing desk" won't match.
+A product page optimized for "adjustable standing desk" will not match.
 A buying guide titled "How to Choose a Standing Desk for Back Pain" with specific product recommendations will.

 AI prioritizes content structured as answers: Q&A formats, comparison tables, "best for" categories with reasoning.
 The brands that create this kind of content become the reference material AI synthesizes into recommendations.
+For a practical guide on structuring this content, see how to build answer objects LLMs can quote.

 4. Specificity Over Superlatives